THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

-Who is this for?
-This list of recommended astronomy books is for anyone keen to spot objects in the night sky, to know what they are; to get an understanding of space and the universe; or just to get a better handle on astronomy equipment and how to use such gear for a truly satisfying experience.
+Best astronomy books help you identify objects in the night sky; get an understanding of space and the universe; get a better handle on astronomy equipment; and get to know how to use your gear for a truly satisfying experience.

 Best astronomy books for beginners – Practical guides